lucasfrossard/java-simple-simple-rest-store/README.md

 which should implement four methods:

 - place an order
-- modify and existing order
+- modify an existing order
 - list placed orders
 - read an existing order by its id